Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Make the most of the sales| ©Sam Lion

-The winter sales start in early January and end in mid-February.
+The winter sales start at the beginning of January and end in mid-February.
 If you're a big shopper, this is the best time of year to find bargains, as the shops, unlike the summer sales, are not overcrowded with tourists.
-Shopping in Rome is a great way to go!

-Did you know that in Italy it is the jovial witch Befana who delivers the presents in the early hours of 5 January?
+Did you know that in Italy it is the jovial witch Befana who is in charge of handing out the presents in the early hours of 5 January?
 This legendary old lady on her flying broomstick has stolen the job from Father Christmas and the Three Wise Men.
-Would you like to meet her?
+Do you want to meet her?

-If you are travelling to Rome at this time of year, don't miss the festivals on 5 and 6 January.
-The evening before the witch Befana sneaks into Roman homes, Piazza Navona is decked out to welcome her, a place where an improvised carnival is held with people dressed up in costumes under the moonlight.
-The square is also home to rides, handmade toy shops and sweet stalls.
+Don't miss the festivities on 5 and 6 January.
+The evening before the witch Befana sneaks into Roman homes, Piazza Navona is decked out to welcome her in an impromptu carnival with people dressed in costumes under the moonlight.
+The square is also lined with rides, handmade toy shops and sweet stalls.

-Forget the chocolate and the "roscón de Reyes" (Three Kings' cake)!
-On the morning of January 6th, however, you can attend the parade that runs from Via della Conciliazione to St. Peter's Square in the Vatican, with more than a hundred people dressed in period costumes, mounted on horses and, of course, starring the Befana.
-If you have behaved well, she will leave you delicious white coal in the evening, and if not, as is tradition, black coal.
+On the morning of 6 January you can watch the parade from Via della Conciliazione to St. Peter's Square, which involves more than a hundred people dressed in period costume, mounted on horses and, of course, starring Befana.

-9. Wear your mask at the carnivals in Rome
+10. Wear your mask at the Carnival of Rome

-If you want to live an unforgettable experience and immerse yourself in Rome's carnival, one of the most centuries-old traditions in the country, I advise you to get a mask.
-This mask preserves intact the elegant, baroque and ornate aesthetics of the 17th century.
-You will camouflage yourself with this fun costume among the Italians!
+If you want to live an unforgettable experience and immerse yourself in Rome's carnival, one of the country's most centuries-old traditions that preserves intact the elegant, baroque and ornate aesthetics of the 17th century.

-The Roman carnival takes place before Easter.
-The grand parade starts in the Piazza del Popolo and continues through the Spanish Steps and Piazza Navona with horse-drawn carriages, troupes, street performers and the knights and dames in colourful masks.
+The Roman carnival is held before Easter.
+The big parade starts in the Piazza del Popolo and continues through the Spanish Steps and Piazza Navon full of horse-drawn carriages, troupes, street performers and the knights and dames dressed in their colourful masks.
 Count yourself among them!

 Some ideas for your original costume

-If you have any doubts about what to wear, I suggest you dress up as the traditional characters of Rome, such as "Rugantino", an arrogant rogue from Trastevere who always wears old trousers, or the nobleman "Cassandrino".
+If you have any doubts about what to wear, I suggest you dress up as one of Rome's traditional characters, such as "Rugantino", an arrogant rogue from Trastevere who always wears old trousers, or the nobleman "Cassandrino".

 What is the temperature in winter in Rome?